Vishnu9804/BRTS-Bus-Pass-Registration-App/README.md

 ## Overview

 The BRTS Bus Pass Online Registration System is a web application designed to streamline the process of registering and managing bus passes for the Bus Rapid Transit System.
-This application provides a user-friendly interface for passengers to apply for, renew, and manage their bus passes conveniently online.
+This application provides a user-friendly interface for passengers to apply for, renew, and manage their bus passes conveniently online.App is built in android and java.

 ## Features